 You can also create a rank component by first inserting a label, DBField, formula, summary, parameter, or special field, and then changing its display type as rank.

-You can use ranks in page reports that use query resources only, and where you can insert a rank in a page report depends on what you have selected as its source (see Component Placement for more information).
+You can use ranks in query-based page reports only, and where you can insert a rank in a page report depends on what you have selected as its source.
+See Components in Query-Based Page Report for more information.

 To insert a rank into a query-based page report